 Tree diversity and ecosystem formation are common characteristics of a mixed natural forest.
 Hence, there is a potential for bio-diversified vegetation.
-Also, these species possess economic benefits (Gaveau et al., 2014; Pryde et al., 2015; Colín-Urieta et al., 2018).
+In addition, these flora possess economic benefits (Gaveau et al., 2014; Pryde et al., 2015; Colín-Urieta et al., 2018).
 Furthermore, the ecological use of these locations ought to be considered.
 For instance, Karst is a highland zone and may serve as a rainwater catchment area when conserved.
 Meanwhile, Idoor, Persemaian, and Torembi constitute the lowlands and are readily accessible sources of timber as well as other forest products.

 However, Critically Endangered (CR) and Vulnerable (VU) species must be properly managed to avoid a population decline.
 Therefore, inventory is necessary to ascertain the degree of diversity.
-Also, in-situ and ex-situ programs may be integrated to increase effectiveness (Todou et al., 2014; Ren et al., 2019).
+In addition, insitu and ex-situ programs may be integrated to increase effectiveness (Todou et al., 2014; Ren et al., 2019).
 For instance, in the Persemaian region, this may be achieved by the creation of a buffer location where fauna of economic and ecological importance are made available and those of CR and VU status remain preserved.
 Subsequently, the success of this technique is evaluated through continual research.
-Furthermore, the germination and growth supporting capacity of habitats are studied to provide practical solutions for nursery development and acceleration of regrowth in slowly regenerating plants, including I. palembanica.
+Furthermore, the germination and growth supporting capacity of habitats are studied in an effort to provide practical solutions for nursery development and acceleration of regrowth in slowly regenerating plants, including I. palembanica.
+Acknowledgments